 4. Lose weight if you are overweight

-Losing weight helps achieve A1C: Losing weight reduces insulin resistance in type 2 diabetes, thus drop in BS and A1C.
-In obese type 1 diabetes, losing weight reduces the total insulin requirement and better blood sugar control.
+Losing weight helps achieve A1C: Losing weight reduces insulin resistance in type 2 diabetes, thus better BS and A1C.
+In obese type 1 diabetes, losing weight reduces the total insulin requirement and efficient blood sugar control.

 Studies show 5 to 10% weight loss makes a massive health benefit; they need less medicine, better BS & A1C, reduced complications, and lowers cholesterol & blood pressure.

-Stress or other psychological problems leads to disturbance in the blood sugar, which in-turn disturb A1C.
+Stress leads to disturbance in the blood sugar, which in-turn disturb A1C

 Psychological problems fluctuate A1C: Stress, depression, anger, anxiety, and panic can fluctuate your BS and A1C.
-The stress puts you on the fight or flight response mode; this makes your number become crazy and would not stabilize.
+The stress puts you in the fight or flight response mode, which makes your number crazy and would not stabilize.

 Many studies confirm a negative mindset affects your number even if you are perfect in other things.
 The positive thoughts make a massive benefit in attaining optimal A1C and improved wellness.
 Stress increases hormone secretion, which makes it harder for insulin to perform its regular duty.